Keflavik Shuttle Bus & Transfer Options

 For a good balance between convenience and economy catching a Keflavik shuttle bus is generally the best option.
 There are several companies that run this service and all are perfectly reputable.
 There are a few that can become complicated if your flight is very delayed and you miss your time slot though.

 The journey into Reykjavik from the airport should take approximately 45 minutes.
-However due to central Reykjavik having a no bus zone it can take an hour or more for you to reach your hotel.
+However, due to central Reykjavik having a no bus zone it can take an hour or more for you to reach your hotel.
 This is because the shuttle bus companies will need to take you first to their bus depot.
 From there you will transfer to a smaller vehicle for your onward door to door service.

 Flybus also offer a plus bus service with a direct hotel connection or drop off at your nearest bus stop.
 For transfers from Reykjavik back to the airport there are several convenient central bus stops.
 You can also opt for a hotel pick up directly depending on your departure time.

-Keflavik Shuttle Schedules
+Keflavik Bus Shuttle Schedules

 There are several companies offering shuttle bus transfer between Keflavik Airport and Reykjavik.
 Their exact schedules differ and are also subject to change from season to season.
 Basically it is a straightforward case of supply and demand.
 At busier times there are more regular shuttle departures.
-The service is less frequent in low season and much more regular in high season.
+The service is less frequent in the low season and much more regular in high season.

-Flybus have one of the most frequent departure schedules.
+Flybus has one of the most frequent departure schedules.
 They offer at least one bus every hour and always about 45 minutes after a flight has landed.
-You should never have to wait more than about 30 minutes for the next bus.
+You should never have to wait for more than about 30 minutes for the next bus.
 If you are visiting Iceland on a budget we highly recommend a shuttle bus transfer.

-Taxis & Private Transfers to Reykjavik
+Taxi Transfers to Reykjavik

-If you are travelling in a group of three-four people without too much luggage it could be worth considering.
+If you are traveling in a group of three-four people without too much luggage it could be worth considering.
 The price of a taxi would then be a similar price to all four of you buying bus tickets.
-Otherwise it is very much more economical to book a bus transfer.
+Otherwise, it is very much more economical to book a bus transfer.
 One thing you do not need to be concerned about is being overcharged for your taxi.
 That is not to say that it won’t be expensive, just that Icelandic taxi drivers are very trustworthy.

 If cost isn’t too much of an issue you could also opt for a private transfer booked in advance.
 This could be good if you are arriving very late at night and just want to get to your hotel quickly.
-With a private transfer the driver will be waiting in arrivals straight after the passengers flights arrive.
-They will then take them direct to their hotel.
+With a private transfer, the driver will be waiting in arrivals straight after the passengers flights arrive.
+They will then take them directly to their hotel.
 This is certainly the most convenient albeit costly option, prices are from 130€ / $145 and up.

-Driving between Keflavik International Airport and your city centre hotel should take about 35-40 minutes.
+Driving between Keflavik International Airport and your city center hotel should take about 35-40 minutes.
 This depends a little on traffic but it is certainly the fastest transfer option by far.
 If you have an important business meeting to get to then a taxi or private transfer is for you.

-Keflavik Airport Shuttle Car Rental
+Keflavik Airport Car Rental

 The final transfer option open to you is to hire a car directly from the airport.
 We can easily arrange to have your car ready and waiting for you at Keflavik.
 This is a great option if you would like to get out on your road trip straight away.
 You may then choose to visit Reykjavik for a few days before your flight home.

 If you pick up your rental vehicle at the airport you will be able to load your luggage right in the trunk and hit the road.
-Some travellers might prefer to bypass the city entirely and head straight out on a self-drive tour.
+Some travelers might prefer to bypass the city entirely and head straight out on a self-drive tour.
 Perhaps heading south to the Golden Circle or even directly west to the see the Northern Lights from the spectacular Snaefellsnes Peninsula.